-“Academia attracted me after I finished my first year of doctoral studies,” Turetken said.
-“With this job, you define it.
-There are duties you have, but beyond that, it becomes what you want it to be, which is an interesting proposition.
-You define your own goals and, by and large, you are responsible to yourself.
+“Academia attracted me after I finished my first year of doctoral studies.
+As academics, we have the privilege to define what and how we study.
+There are duties we have, but beyond that, the job becomes what we want it to be, which is a very exciting proposition.”

-Turetken teaches analytics to undergraduate students and a theory course for thesis students in the Master of Management Science program that helps them frame their thesis research.
-He has served as the supervisor for a number of MMSc students, enjoying the connection to students who are doing research.
+Turetken has taught analytics and fundamentals of information systems and continues to teach a theory course for thesis students in the Master of Science in Management (MScM) program that helps them frame their thesis research.
+He has served as the supervisor for a number of MScM students, enjoying the connection to students who are doing research.

-As the interim director of the Ted Rogers School of Information Technology Management, administration is something that is now a larger part of Turetken’s academic experience.
-During his term, he hopes to begin building alumni connections to the school, making it more mainstream.
+As the director of the Ted Rogers School of Information Technology Management, administration has been a part of Turetken’s academic experience.
+During his term, he has led the transformation of Ryerson BTM to a brand, which is supported by a top-notch innovative curriculum, strong faculty and active industry connections.